 The best examples of social cause marketing campaigns, which result in actual change, are the ones designed to shock, provoke, inform, and remind – all at once!

 17 Real-Life Examples of Social Marketing Campaigns in Advertising:

-Social marketing campaigns are not limited to advertising either, they are often used in magazine covers.
+Social marketing campaigns are not limited to advertising either; for example, they often get used in magazine covers too.

 One example of this includes a series by the National Geographic called “Planet or Plastic”, published in June 2018.

 In this campaign, NatGeo featured a photo of a plastic bag in the form of an iceberg as their front cover, to raise awareness of the billions of plastic wastage polluting the oceans.